Applicant/Contributor Privacy Notice

 • Biographical Data: e.g. date of birth, gender, nationality

-• Audiovisual Data: e.g. image, photograph, voice recording, video recording
+• Audiovisual Data: e.g. image, photograph, voice recording, video recording, filmed performances

-• Background Data: e.g. general information about you
+• Professional and Background Data: e.g. CV, employment history, qualifications, experience and general information about you

-• Special Category Data: e.g. gender, racial group, health (incl. access services and/or alternative formats)
+• Special Category Data: e.g. information about gender, racial group, health (incl. access requirements)

-• Employment/Right to Work Data: e.g. job title, NI number, passport, tax codes
+• Employment/Right to Work Data: e.g. job title, NI number, passport, tax information

-• Criminal Offence Data: e.g. criminal activity, criminal proceedings
+• Criminal Offence Data: e.g. information about criminal activity, criminal proceedings, or absence of the same

 • Lexis Nexis Data: e.g. name, address, date of birth